 Once those questions are verified, potential Freedom Makers are guided through the process of creating a profile, filling out forms, and are finally linked in with one of their most important contacts, the Freedom Maker Success Manager (FSM).
 The FSM connects the Freedom Maker to the community, answers any questions, links them up with training, and helps them land their first client.

 “This way, I know every Freedom Maker that comes through our doors, which helps clients,” Jenny explained, who herself was a Freedom Maker and an FSM.
 “We want people to go after our opportunities.
 That’s important to us!”

 After a spouse applies and is linked in with their FSM, how do they get a client?

 Freedom Makers, the company, contracts with small businesses all over the world.
 Those clients are coming to Freedom Makers to get help with various virtual tasks, which they make available to the Freedom Makers.
-Individuals then select posted jobs to be considered for these positions, which usually involves an interview between the client and potential virtual assistant.
+Individuals then select posted jobs to be considered for these positions, which usually involve an interview between the client and the potential virtual assistant.

 Once a spouse applies, goes through the vetting process, and completes their profile, they have a conversation with their FSM.

 “So, we finish it with a conversation.
 We have a call.
 We would never want to put somebody in front of a client that we haven’t talked to,” Jenny stated, as she explained the importance of matching clients with Freedom Makers.

 “I’ll ask a couple of questions to make sure they’re a good fit, personality-wise.
 But then, I take them through how they can succeed through Freedom Makers.
 We have an online, private Facebook community page, where people are asking questions, they’re interacting.
 It’s becoming more active in the past year.
 If I have something going on, I’m going to share it on that Facebook page.
 So, I encourage them to be on that.”